 One of the most beautiful seasons to travel to Rome is summer.
-The Eternal City shines with a special light, the colors of the streets are more vivid than ever and you can enjoy the best pastas and pizzas in the city in the shade of the outdoor terraces.
+The Eternal City shines with a special light, the colors of the streets are more vivid than ever and you can enjoy the best pastas and pizzas of the city in the shade on the outdoor terraces.

-In this article I tell you everything you can do in the Italian capital tolive an unforgettable experience.
-Just remember to bring a bottle of water, sunscreen and a hat so you don't get scorched!
+In this article I tell you everything you can do in the Italian capital to live an unforgettable experience.
+Remember to bring a bottle of water, sunscreen and a hat so you don't get scorched!

-Who has never dreamed of touring the old town of Rome on a Vespa?
+Who hasn't dreamed of touring the old town of Rome on a Vespa?
 Feel like Audrey Hepburn and Gregory Peck in the movie 'Roman Holiday' is possible thanks to this iconic vehicle with which you will discover the other side of the eternal city.
-The decadent streets, but full of charm of the eternal city, will make you fall surrendered at his feet.
+The decadent but charming streets of the eternal city will make you fall surrendered at his feet.

-3. Dazzle yourself with the romantic Rome by night
+2. Dazzle yourself with the romantic Rome at night

 One of the most special moments I experienced on my trip was when I saw the Trevi Fountain at night for the first time.
 There is a traditional legend that says that if visitors throw a coin into the fountain, they will return to the eternal city.
 Could the legend be true?

 Touring Rome at night with an ice cream in hand is not a bad idea either.
-In my case, to tour the city at night more comfortably, I hired a 3-hour night tour for 41 euros on foot or by bike so I used twice as much time as if I had done it on my own.
+In my case, to tour the city at night more comfortably, I booked a 3-hour night tour for 41 euros on foot or by bike, so I used twice as much time as if I had done it on my own.

 One of the best ways to combat the high summer temperatures in Rome is to cool off with a good artisan gelato at Giolitti, the oldest gelato shop in the Eternal City.
 For me, the best thing about Rome is to take a bite out of it.
 Cool idea, isn't it?